 For family, friends and other loved ones, the long-term effects of heroin may feel heartbreaking, gruesome, and hopeless.
 According to statistics provided by the CDC:

 The country is currently in the grips of a major heroin and prescription opioid epidemic.
 In 2016, it was estimated that 64,000 Americans died of drug overdoses.
 Of those overdoses, roughly 1/3 were heroin-related.
 These deaths are being compounded with the presence of opioid painkillers such as fentanyl which are cut by dealers into heroin in order to increase profits.

 This increased tolerance of the drug creates a situation where users become dependent on the drug.
-As described in other articles, heroin as a substance quickly takes over body and brain functioning.
+As described in other articles, heroin as a substance quickly takes over the body and brain functioning.
 As a person becomes more tolerant of heroin, they take it in order to merely function on a daily basis.
-When this occurs, users become full-blown heroin addicts—and they become a slave to the drug.
+When this occurs, users become full-blown heroin addicts, and they become a slave to the drug.